BuckRogers1965/Physics-Unit-Coordinate-System/docs/Law_of_Gravitation_Analyzed_via_PUCS.md

 -   Radius \( $r\_{\rm SI}$ \) (units \( $\mathrm{m}$ \)):
     In the Length/Time equivalence, length can be represented by time scaled by \( c \):
+This is true because in natural units of mass, it is mathematically the identical value of frequency because f ~ m in this universe.

 $$
 r\_{\rm SI} = r\_t \cdot c